Prudent, Mission-Driven Investing

 Social Responsibility

 ILCC provides a unique, socially responsible, solid investment opportunity for qualified individuals, investment firms, local or regional banks, funders and Indian nations.
-Recovering and consolidating the tribal land base is a top priority for many Indian nations who recognize that full ownership and control of their lands and assets is the key to economic security and self-determination.
+Recovering and consolidating the tribal land base is a top priority for many Indian nations who recognize that full ownership and control of their lands and assets is the key to economic security, self-determination and sovereignty.
 Investing in ILCC offers a way to help Native nations secure their economies, cultures and communities.

 Competitive Returns

-ILCC offers competitive interest rates and provides higher-than-average returns for its investors than current short-term and long-term CDs and money market accounts.
-In addition to financial rewards, there are other benefits to investing in ILCC that extend far beyond the bottom line.
+ILCC offers competitive interest rates to its investors than current short-term and long-term CDs and money market accounts and provides full security for those investments.
+In addition to financial rewards, other benefits to investing in ILCC extend far beyond the bottom line.

 Some examples of ILCC’s investors include: